What to expect at Trump’s surrender in Georgia

 A judge has already signed off on Trump’s bond order, meaning he is set to be released upon paying bail and finishing the booking process.

-Trump’s bail is set at $200,000, and the order also places rules on Trump’s social media use and his ability to talk to co-defendants and witnesses.
+Trump’s bail is set at $200,000, and the order also places rules on his social media use and his ability to talk to co-defendants and witnesses.

 The bond order spells out three ways Trump can post his bail.
 He can “post bond as cash, through commercial surety, or through the Fulton County Jail 10% program,” which allows defendants to pay just 10 percent of their bond amount.